lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 - A lot of little improvements in the session view including:

 > - Fixed length recording
-> - Memorization of the last clip played opening some possibilities in playing live or instant session state recall at startup
+> - Re recording audio from midi at a button's push
+> - Handling of audio clip tails (recording and playing) to have perfect loops
+> - Automatic detection of dummy tracks.
+Because dummy clips are faster than vsts.
+> - Automatic scenes follow action to have more of an arrangement view feeling but still being able to loop them
-> - Automatic track, clip, scene naming / coloring according to set state
+> - Automatic track, clip, scene naming / coloring
+> - Validating code that can detect different kind of set configuration "errors" (routings, volumes, unused devices etc)
+> - A tool to bounce session to arrangement
-> - a GroupTrack template defined in the script
+> - A few other tools that can be found in the action_groups folder
-> - Simple Scene Follow actions definable by name
-> - Shortcut to display automation in clip
-> - Automatic tracks volume mixer lowering to never go over 0db (except when a limiter is set)
-> - Integration with push2 (automatic configuration of a few display parameters depending on the type of track)

 <br><br>
-The bigger part of the script is dedicated to the handling of external.
+The bigger part of the script is dedicated to handling external synths.

 ### External Synths

-- The script is able to record both midi and audio at the same time doing fixed length recordings.
+- The script is able to record both midi and audio at the same time doing unlimited or fixed length recordings.
-- It can record multiple versions of the same midi (not at the same time obviously)
+- It activates only on a group track that has the following layout :
+  - a midi track (records midi ofc)
+  - an audio track (records the synth)
+  - an optional audio track with no device on it (records audio clip tails)
+  - any other number of audio tracks (detects them as dummy tracks, nothing done on them)
+- the record button has 2 modes :
+  - normal press : will record midi, audio and optional audio tail on the next scene available
+  - long press : will record audio from midi on this scene
 - Midi and audio clips are linked (start / end / looping, suppression ..)

 ## Installation